 - Review of agency’s policies and procedures

-- Date of each training course
+- Date and length of each training course

 - Training type (In-person, eLearning, PowerPoint, manual, etc.)